 CNES projects library

-InSight will land on Mars on 26 November 2018 for a 2-year mission.
+InSight landed on Mars on 26 November 2018 for a 2-year mission.
 CNES is overseeing development of the SEIS instrument in partnership with the Institut de Physique du Globe de Paris (IPGP), SODERN (EADS Group), the Swiss Federal Institute of Technology (ETH), the Max Planck Institute for Solar System Research (MPS), Imperial College London and the Jet Propulsion Laboratory (JPL).
 InSight is the 12th mission of the Discovery Program.